-Norman Nadorff is senior counsel in the Houston office of Mayer Brown.
+Norman Nadorff is special counsel in the Houston office of Mayer Brown.
 His practice centers on international energy law and transactions and ethics law compliance.

 For 30 years, Norman served as in-house counsel for major oil companies with primary focus on Latin America, West Africa and Indonesia.
 He was Senior Counsel for BP in Angola from 2006 to 2015 as well as Legal Manager for BP Brazil and ARCO Indonesia, where he held two expatriate assignments in the 1990’s.
 Due to his extensive expatriate experience, Norman is adept at finding practical solutions to thorny legal issues facing foreign subsidiaries and in developing national legal departments.

 Norman has drafted and negotiated a wide range legal instruments, including host government, farmout, joint operating, joint study and bidding, EPC, drilling and drilling services, gas sales, shareholder and project finance agreements.
 At ARCO, Norman wrote the Company’s policies on Foreign Corrupt Practices Act, US Anti-boycott laws and US Export Regulations.
 He has participated in corruption, fraud, conflict of interest and hostage-taking investigations.

 Norman has been Adjunct Professor of Law at the University of Houston Law Center since 2012 and has taught Drafting and Negotiating International Petroleum Agreements in several US and foreign law schools.
 In 2006, he played key roles in the creation of a pioneering international oil and gas master’s program at Angola’s national law school, which is now in its tenth year.

 Norman is fluent in Portuguese and Spanish, proficient in French, and has experience negotiating in all three languages.
 He is a former Director of the Association of International Petroleum Negotiators and lectures frequently on anti-corruption laws, effective contract drafting and development of local talent.